AaronNHorvitz/AutoTrader/README.md

   cd stat_656_autotrader

 ### Step 2: Set Up the Environment
-Create Environment: Use environment.yaml to set up dependencies ($0):
+Create Environment: Use environment.yaml to set up dependencies.
+NOTE: This could take more than an hour to run.
 ```
 conda env create -f environment.yaml
 conda activate autotrader